17 Sep 2022

-Folks from afar and across the region always look forward to the last full weekend of October and this year is no exception as the 38th Annual Festival by the Sea will again fill the streets of Holden Beach with exciting sights, savory scents, and amazing sounds.
-The free event is slated for October 27-28.
+Folks from afar and across the region always look forward to the last full weekend of October around here and we can't wait to resume a local favorite tradition this year - when the Annual Festival by the Sea will again fill the streets of Holden Beach with exciting sights, savory scents, and amazing sounds.
+The free event is slated for October 28-30, 2022.

 What is an oyster roast, anyway?